MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-track-outages.md

 [!INCLUDE [transition](../includes/change/change-analysis-is-moving.md)]

 When your application runs into an issue, you need configurations and resources to triage breaking changes and discover root-cause issues.
-Change Analysis (classic) provides a centralized view of the changes in your subscriptions for up to 14 days previously to provide the history of changes for troubleshooting issues.
+Change Analysis (classic) provides a centralized view of the changes in your subscriptions for up to 14 days prior to provide the history of changes for troubleshooting issues.

 To track an outage, we: